-There are many benefits that come with owning a solar generator for home use when compared to fossil fuel options:
+There are many benefits that come with owning a solar generator for home use in comparison to fossil fuel options:

 1. Free energy from the sun

 When you get power from a solar generator, you’re harnessing the sun’s energy for free instead of using costly fossil fuels.
-You can continue getting free energy from the sun for the lifetime of the solar panels you’re using, which is usually between 25 and 35 years.
+You can continue to get free energy from the sun throughout the lifespan of the solar panels you’re using.

 2. Low maintenance costs

 Unlike fossil fuel generators, solar generators have no moving parts and don’t use liquid fuel, which significantly lowers the likelihood you’ll need to pay for repairs on your generator.

 Aside from potential monetary benefits, choosing a solar generating system over a fossil fuel system has environmental upsides.
 Importantly, using fossil fuel generators leads to air pollution and added carbon dioxide in the atmosphere, which contributes to global climate change.
 Additionally, gas generators are often loud when they’re running – with no moving parts, solar generators don’t make any noise when you’re using them.